Maman Bolingo: Early life

 Bolingo was born on November 18, 1957, in Mbuji-Mayi, the capital of the Kasaï Oriental province, to parents Christine Tshituka and Marcel Muboyayi.
 She received her training in dramaturgy at the National Institute of Arts (INA) and furthered her education in the audiovisual field at the Congolese Audiovisual Institute, where she specialized in directing, shooting, and staging.

 Career

 Bolingo became a member of the theatre group known as the "Salongo" troupe, which was founded by the late Congolese producer, director, and stage manager, Tshitenge N'Sana, who was associated with the Zairian office of radio and television (OZRT), now recognized as the Congolese National Radio and Television (RTNC).

-Bolingo was recognized for her distinctive hairstyle, emblematic of the punk style of her era, along with her charisma and steadfast dedication to her craft.
+Bolingo was known for her distinctive punk-era hairstyle, charisma, and unwavering dedication to her craft.
 She is now celebrated as a member of the artistic generation that revitalized Congolese culture during Mobutu's rule, a period when theatre, music, and popular arts provided the community with moments of genuine joy and togetherness.